 Respondents reported that medication, medical equipment and routine vaccination were most frequently impacted.
+Examples of medications where supplies were interrupted included Clonidine, Fludrocortisone, Salbutamol, Testosterone (injectable), and oral Vitamin K (oral).
+The supply of specialized enteral feeds was also interrupted along with equipment relating to technology including enteral tubes, tracheostomies and urostomies.

 The most frequently cited reasons included medication or supply shortage and delays in dispensing.
 The impact of difficulties accessing medication or equipment was minor (i.e., short delay, no change in care; n=27) or moderate (i.e., alternative medication sourced without change in clinical status; n=26).
 Seven respondents reported a significant event (i.e., an adverse clinical event), with five reporting that the event resulted in hospitalization.
 The complications due to the interrupted medication and equipment supply included ill-fitting equipment that required adjustment, including skin breakdown and pain.
 Other factors impacting medication and equipment supply included the loss of employment of family caregivers, which affected their ability to pay for medication and supplies, challenges with equipment that remained in school, and dispensing practice changed as clinics changed from in-person to virtual.

 Family caregiving and homecare delivery